line/lich/component/README.md

 I/DebugComponentProvider: Created com.example.app.FooComponent@8488aeb in 20 ms.
 ```

+As mentioned above, it also checks circular dependencies of components.

+The `component-debug` module also provides an API for debugging components.
-In addition, you can use
+For example, you can use
 [DebugComponentManager](../component-debug/src/main/java/com/linecorp/lich/component/debug/DebugComponentManager.kt)
 to modify components directly.